Adolescent Language and Literacy: Supporting Emotional, Social, and Academic Growth

 Susan Trumbo, MS, has worked as an SLP in public school districts for more than 35 years.
 During the past 7 years, she has worked in a middle/high school feeder pattern that uses the five levels of the Content Literacy Continuum? framework, which was designed by the University of Kansas Center for Research on Learning (KUCRL).

 Kathleen Whitmire, PhD, CCC-SLP, has spent more than 40 years in education as a school-based SLP, clinic supervisor, and university professor.
-She served as director of ASHA's School Services and director of education programs for the National Center for Learning Disabilities, where she led programs with a global reach to millions of students and educators.
+She served as director of ASHA's School Services and director of education programs for the National Center for Learning Disabilities, where she led programs with a global reach of millions of students and educators.
 She is currently the president of SDG Enterprise, LLC, and is adjunct faculty at Towson University.
 Whitmire has presented at the international, national, and state levels to school administrators, teachers, policy makers, and special educators.
 She has authored more than 30 journal articles and chapters, served as guest editor for three professional journals, and sits on the editorial boards of Topics in Language Disorders and Communication Disorders Quarterly.
 She is chair of the Schools Liaison Group and vice president of the Communication Sciences and Disorders Research Group.
 Whitmire is an ASHA Fellow and a board-recognized specialist in child language.
 She holds a PhD in education from the University of Rochester.

-Julie Wolter, PhD, CCC-SLP, is an associate professor in the department of communicative disorders and deaf education at Utah State University where she teaches courses in toddler, preschool, and school-age language and literacy development.
+Julie Wolter, PhD, CCC-SLP, is an associate professor in the department of communicative disorders and deaf education at Utah State University, where she teaches courses in toddler, preschool, and school-age language and literacy development.
 Wolter's past and current roles as a school-based SLP and consultant fuel her interests in evidence-based practice and interdisciplinary collaboration on response to intervention (RTI) tiered practices.
 Wolter has authored and published several clinical and research papers, which she has presented at state, national, and international levels.
-She recently directed the development of teacher training modules for the Utah State Office of Education that focused on links between spoken and written language, and evidence-based tiered classroom language facilitation practices in the classroom.
+She recently directed the development of teacher training modules for the Utah State Office of Education that focused on links between spoken and written language, and evidence-based tiered classroom language facilitation practices.
 Wolter studies the multiple linguistic components of morphological awareness, orthographic processing, and phonological awareness as they relate to early identification, assessment, and treatment of children with language and literacy impairments.
 Her research is funded through the National Institutes of Health.

 Vicky Zygouris-Coe, PhD, is an associate professor of reading education at the University of Central Florida.
 Her research focuses on literacy in the content areas, reading comprehension, teacher knowledge, online learning, and professional development.
 Her work has been published in The Reading Teacher, Reading & Writing Quarterly, Reading Horizons, Childhood Education, Early Childhood Education Journal, The International Journal of Qualitative Studies in Education, Focus in the Middle, Journal of Technology and Teacher Education, The International Journal of E-Learning, Florida Educational Leadership Journal, and Florida Reading Quarterly among others.
 She has developed a statewide professional development program in reading that has served more than 43,000 K–12 teachers in Florida.
 She serves in several editorial roles, including co-editor of Literacy Research and Instruction and associate editor of Florida Educational Leadership and the Florida Association of Teacher Educators Journal.
 She is on the editorial review boards of Reading Psychology, Journal of Literacy Research, and the International Journal for the Scholarship of Teaching and Learning.